 All 3 and 4 year olds from the relevant start date

-Around a quarter of 2 year olds including children ‘looked after’ by the local council; or if a parent is receiving certain benefits (including support under Part 6 of the Immigration and Asylum Act 1999). .
+Around a quarter of 2 year olds including children ‘looked after’ by the local council or if a parent is receiving certain benefits (including support under Part 6 of the Immigration and Asylum Act 1999). .
 These criteria are broadly in line with the eligibility requirements for free school meals.

 Local authorities also have discretion to provide access to funded early learning and childcare to any other child, as they see fit.